Allen County, Indiana: Libraries

-Fort Wayne and Allen County residents have been served by the Allen County Public Library (ACPL) and its thirteen branches since its founding in 1895 as the Fort Wayne Public Library.
-The entire library system began an $84.1 million overhaul of its branches in 2002, finishing work by 2007.
-The centerpiece, the Main Library Branch, now covers 367000 sqft, featuring an art gallery, underground parking garage, bookstore, café, and community auditorium.
+Library services are provided to county residents by the Allen County Public Library across 13 branches.
+The Main Library in downtown Fort Wayne covers 367000 sqft and features an art gallery, underground parking garage, bookstore, café, and auditorium.
 According to data from 2005, 5.4 million materials were borrowed by patrons, and 2.5 million visits were made throughout the library system.
-The Fred J. Reynolds Historical Genealogy Department, located in the Main Library Branch, is the largest public genealogy department in the United States, home to more than 350,000 printed volumes and 513,000 items of microfilm and microfiche.
+The Fred J. Reynolds Historical Genealogy Department at the Main Library is the largest public genealogy department in the United States.

 Parks

-In addition to the Fort Wayne Parks and Recreation department (see List of parks in Fort Wayne, Indiana), Allen County Parks operates four parks: